shahar-dagan/GreatUniHack2024/README.md

 2. Run it - streamlit run visualization/app.py
 3. You can see the app at http://localhost:8501/
 4. Run it when the venv is running - streamlit run visualization/app.py
+5. Actually you need to run this from root - streamlit run visualization/app.py